 Tucson Electric Power is voluntarily providing this information for customers, investors and others who want to learn more about our business.
 Guided by our Officer team, the company maintains a holistic focus on responsible business practices that enables us to lead the way in clean and reliable energy and build prosperity, growth and resilience in our communities.
-As part of a family of utilities owned by Fortis Inc., a leader in the North American regulated electric and gas utility industry, TEP also contributes to Fortis’ commitment as a Task Force for Climate-Related Financial Disclosures supporter.
+As part of a group of companies owned by Fortis Inc., a leader in the North American regulated electric and gas utility industry, TEP also contributes to Fortis’ commitment as a Task Force for Climate-Related Financial Disclosures supporter.

 Below, you will learn more about how our company’s values are driving positive change for generations to come.